Roundup Ready

-Roundup Ready is the Monsanto trademark for its patented line of genetically modified crop seeds that are resistant to its glyphosate-based herbicide, Roundup.
+Roundup Ready is the Bayer (formerly Monsanto) trademark for its patented line of genetically modified crop seeds that are resistant to its glyphosate-based herbicide, Roundup.
+The products have become so commonplace that trademark is occasionally used eponymously for any genetically modified herbicide resistance, regardless of actual product.

 History

 In 1996, genetically modified Roundup Ready soybeans resistant to Roundup became commercially available, followed by Roundup Ready corn in 1998.
-Current Roundup Ready crops include soy, maize (corn), canola, sugar beets, cotton, and alfalfa, with wheat still under development.
+Current Roundup Ready crops include soy, corn (maize), canola, sugar beets, cotton, and alfalfa, with wheat still under development.
 Additional information on Roundup Ready crops is available on the GM Crops List.
 As of 2005, 87% of U.S. soybean fields were planted with glyphosate resistant varieties.

+However, the use of Roundup Ready or glyphosate resistant seeds has led to the development of glyphosate resistant weeds.
+Although the number of glyphosate resistant weeds is low, the number of glyphosate resistant weed species is quickly growing, thus posing concerns for farmers who have relied on Roundup Ready seeds for weed control.

+In 2016, as a response to the growth of glyphosate resistant weeds, Monsanto introduced Roundup Ready Xtend soybeans, modified to tolerate both dicamba and glyphosate.
+Xtend soybeans were planted on 1 million acres in 2016, and by 2020 were projected to be planted on 50 million acres.

 While the use of Roundup Ready crops has increased the usage of herbicides measured in pounds applied per acre, it has also changed the herbicide use profile away from atrazine, metribuzin, and alachlor which are more likely to be present in run off water.
+Furthermore, because glyphosate can be sprayed directly on Roundup Ready crops during the growing season, farmers using these seeds are less likely to intensively till and spray their fields in the off-season, thus reducing soil erosion and labor costs, and increasing soil moisture.

 An injunction in the case of Center for Food Safety v.
 USDA in September, 2010 prevented farmers from planting Roundup Ready sugar beets across the United States until a remedial environmental impact report could be filed, prompting some fear of a sugar shortage.
 The USDA completed an environmental impact study of Roundup Ready sugar beets in 2012 and concluded that they are safe, at which time they were deregulated.

-In 2016, Monsanto introduced Roundup Ready Xtend soybeans, modified to tolerate both dicamba and glyphosate.
-Xtend soybeans were planted on 1 million acres in 2016, and by 2020 were projected to be planted on 50 million acres.